Delta variant confirmed in Cascade County

 Fully immunized means two weeks have elapsed since the persons final dose of the vaccine course.

-To date, there have been 30 breakthrough cases in the county, meaning a person who is fully vaccinated contracted COVID, according to the Cascade County City-County Health Department.
+To date, there have been 30 breakthrough cases in the county, meaning a person who is fully vaccinated contracted COVID, according to CCHD.
+There were six new breakthrough cases over the last week and one new variant case.

 County COVID-19 case rate remains steady, vaccination clinic planned at GFCMSU